bluelightspirit/Connect4/README.md

 ## Connect4
 ## A Java game based on the game Connect 4 from https://connect4.org/

-## How does it work?

-It works by using 2 classes and 1 interface and is based on using the terminal which uses `System.out.print` from Java.

-> The Board.java class implements BoardInterface that forces it to have the methods in BoardInterface.
-Board.java holds a 6x7 2D Array of empty dashes that is changed based on any player's valid move.
-There is a method that converts that 2D Array to a printable String to the terminal as well.
-It also handles the calculations if the user does a valid move or not (inserting in a valid not full column), adds in the valid moves to the board, and calculates if there's a winner via upwards diagonal, downwards diagonal, horizontal, or vertical.

-> The BoardGame.java class plays the game by randomizing the color player 1 & 2 are (red or green) and works by asking two players individually what column they want to place their chip in.
-It also gives the player a random amount of tries between 2 and 4 to put in a valid column that does not contain letters, and also calls Board.java to check is full, or to put in a valid number between 1-7 for using up those tries also if any of those are found to be invalid.
-After giving the player a random amount of tries between 2 and 4, it prints out the current board String from Board.java to the user.
-Then, it checks for a winner from Board.java and continues all of the steps listed here until there is a winner or a tie.

-> The BoardInterface.java interface contains four methods required for any classes that implement it to use, which makes all the board's output into a string, determines if a player's move is valid, determines what to do with the information of a color and column a player is attempting to play with, and checks if there's a winner via upwards diagonal, downwards diagonal, horizontal, or vertical.

 ## How does anyone play the game?

 Firstly, note the game is designed to be played with two players.
 However, it is possible to play by yourself as well.